 In this section the service should identify any risks to service delivery.
 Where you are stopping certain services, activities, or projects, the risks associated with this should also be recorded here.
 This will directly feed into the communications plan for managing this process.

 These risks should be reviewed monthly.
 Where risks are then escalated via the 'Top Three' process these are discussed at CLT and the corporate Strategic Risk Register is updated where required.

-Id Description Impact Likelihood ihood How will this risk managed? score score [Treat, tolerate, transfer or terminate] 1 Team capacity due to sickness and loss of staff 3 5 Treat - putting in interim cover need capacity to meet demand Manager 2 Lack of project resources including reduced partners contribution to existing service areas eg DFG 3 4 Tolerate - in line with capacity to identify additional resources Treat - where possible work with partners to identify additional resources Manager 3 Lack of investment in affordable housing by HCA and providers 2 3 Tolerate - programme is in place Treat - encourage social landlords to have schemes ready to pick up any underspend opportunities Manager 4 Increase in homelessness throughout the borough due to under occupation reduction in benefit, Universal Credit and national recession 3 4 Treat - focus on prevention activities and working with partners, including social and private landlords, to ensure effective support to local households to keep them in their homes or able to be relocated appropriately.
-Senior Housing Options Officer 5 Increased applications for DFG's due to aging population 3 3 Tolerate - working with partners to ensure effective package of support and available resources best used Treat - an increase by £100k in CBC resources will assist but if we maintain with our policy of no waiting list the treatment will be a further request to Executive for additional capital resources from the ear marked reserve to enable demand to be met within 2013/14.
-Manager 6 Existing IT arrangements and systems not enabling customer improvements and efficiencies 2 4 Tolerate - in knowledge that the service will be picked up in 2013/14 by transformation programme Treat - via Corporate transformation programme CLT?
+Id Description Impact Likelihood How will this risk managed?
+Owner score score [Treat, tolerate, transfer or terminate] 1 Lack of project resources including reduced partners contribution to existing service areas eg DFG 3 4 Tolerate - in line with capacity to identify additional resources Treat - where possible work with partners to identify additional resources Manager 2 Lack of schemes and therefore investment in affordable housing by HCA and providers 2 3 Tolerate - programme is in place Treat - encourage social landlords to have schemes ready to pick up any underspend opportunities Manager 3 Increase in homelessness throughout the borough due to the introduction of Universal Credit 3 4 Treat - focus on prevention activities and working with partners, including social and private landlords, to ensure effective support to local households to keep them in their homes or able to be relocated appropriately.
+Senior Housing Options Officer 4 Increased applications for DFG's due to aging population 3 3 Tolerate - working with partners to ensure effective package of support and available resources best used Treat - an increase by £100k in CBC resources will assist but if we maintain with our policy of no waiting list the treatment will be a further request to Executive for additional capital resources from the ear marked reserve to enable demand to be met within 2014/15 Manager 5 Existing IT arrangements and systems not enabling customer improvements and efficiencies 3 4 Tolerate - in knowledge that the service will be picked up in 2014/15 by transformation programme Treat - via Corporate transformation programme CLT?
+6 Partners not following protocols 2 4 Treat - meet with partners (this includes police and mental health team) to revise protocols and provide training where necessary Manager 7 Public sector partner 3 4 Treat - work with partners in the public sector to ensure Senior responses to assist homeless delays are kept to a minimum so applicants to whom Housing applications are delayed. we have a full duty are found accommodation.
+Options · Officer